 Because the aluminum frames vary slightly, the side curtains and drop curtain are custom made to each boat at the factory.
-Slide the side curtains into the slide tracks on top of the windshield wings.
-Zip into the hardtop.
+Slide the side curtains into the slide tracks installed on the underside of the hardtop.

 Snap the side curtains to the hardtop legs.
 The side curtains will have to be stretched slightly to pull out the wrinkles and reach the snaps.